chaos-polymtl/lethe/doc/source/examples/multiphysics/dam-break-VOF/dam-break-VOF.rst

 ----------------------------------
 Features
 ----------------------------------
-- Solvers: ``gls_navier_stokes_2d``
+- Solver: ``gls_navier_stokes_2d``
-- Two phase flow handled by the Volume of fluids (VOF) approach with a phase fraction limiter and phase sharpening
+- Two phase flow handled by the Volume of fluids (VOF) approach, with a phase fraction limiter and phase sharpening
 - Unsteady problem handled by an adaptive BDF1 time stepping scheme
-- The use of a python script for post processing data
+- The use of a python script for post-processing data